xiyao-zhao/Update-CSS-Variables-with-JS/README.md

 # Update-CSS-Variables-with-JS

 A project is built with HTML, CSS, and JavaScript.
-Set CSS variables, and change spacing, blur level and background color with JS.
+Set CSS variables, and change spacing, blur level and background color of the image with JS.

 Techniques Highlight: